MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/current-channel.md

 ### <a name="resolved-issues"></a>Problemi risolti
 ### <a name="outlook"></a>Outlook

-- Risolve un problema che causava un arresto anomalo quando vengono visualizzate notifiche toast.
+- È stato risolto un problema che causava un arresto anomalo quando vengono visualizzate notifiche popup.

-[//]: # (NON RIMUOVERE FINE DEL CONTENUTO DEI BUG)
+[//]: # (DO NOT REMOVE BUGDETAILS CONTENT END)

 ## <a name="version-2004-may-04"></a>Versione 2004: 4 marzo
 *Versione 2004 (Build 12730.20250)*